cherose-sem/UFO_Compilation/Blog/README.md

 <sup>_QUESTION: Do you have any experience of preventing or trace performance issue using a SPM tool?
 If yes, please explain the experience and why/how the SPM tool have prevented or being a help to resolve the issue._</sup><br>
 ![issue experience](https://user-images.githubusercontent.com/16150075/49582965-f8b64a80-f956-11e8-9c26-496160029d19.png)

 The main SPM tools that we covered for this blog are Prometheus for custom metrics and Grafana for data visualization.
-There are also some tools named in the survey that is equally relevant to the subject — Kibana for logs, InfluxDB for storing and analyzing time series data, and Icinga for system and network monitoring.
+There are also some tools named in the survey that could serve as **alternatives** which is equally relevant to the subject — Kibana for logs, InfluxDB for storing and analyzing time series data, and Icinga for system and network monitoring.
 Prometheus hasn't been so known by most of our responders.

 See the response summary [here](https://github.com/cph-cs241/UFO_Compilation/blob/master/Blog/Responses%20Summary.pdf).